Open-Fuego/my-nature-outing/README.md

 3. In your Chromebook “Files,” find your Ipad device, locate image assets and copy them into your project file.

-4. Use a .wav audio recorder like Handy Recorder.
-Transfer your .wav audio files by emailing them to your gmail account then copying files into your project folder.
-Again, use CamelCase SimpleName.wav
+4. For best quality, use a .wav audio recorder like Handy Recorder.
+Transfer your raw .wav audio files by emailing them to your gmail account then copying files into your project folder.
+Again, use CamelCase SimpleName.wav.
+Raw files may slow loading.
+In this case you might choose to convert your files to a lossy format such as mp3.